ava-labs/hypersdk/README.md

 more efficient (we can gossip any valid transaction to any node instead of just the transactions for each account that can be executed at the moment).

+// TODO: finish
+_Because transaction ID is used exclusively to prevent replay, it is critical that `Auth` signatures are [not malleable](https://github.com/bitcoin/bips/blob/master/bip-0062.mediawiki)._

 ### Avalanche Warp Messaging Support
 `hypersdk` provides support for Avalanche Warp Messaging (AWM) out-of-the-box.
 AWM enables any Avalanche Subnet to send arbitrary messages to any other Avalanche Subnet in just a few